 In 2010-11, amid fears of an imminent default and of the debt contagion spreading to other countries, Greece's fellow eurozone countries agreed two bailouts totalling some 240bn euros.

-Six straight years of recession since 2008 have reduced the economy by about a quarter of its previous size and driven unemployment to record levels.
+Six straight years of recession since 2008 reduced the economy by about a quarter of its previous size and drove unemployment to record levels.

 Greece has long been at odds with its close neighbour, Turkey, over territorial disputes in the Aegean and the divided island of Cyprus.

 Relations warmed after both countries suffered earthquakes in 1999 and offered each other practical help.